 How to Make the Passions Active: Spinoza and R.G.
 Collingwood

 Spinoza, like many early modern philosophers, regarded the passions as dangerous and inimical to our ultimate good, which lies in the exercise of the intellect.
 But, he argued, “an affect which is a passion ceases to be a passion as soon as we form a clear and distinct idea of it” (Ethics 5p3).
 According to Spinoza, as soon as we clearly understand our passions, they stop being passions and become the very clear and distinct ideas we form of them.
 How can a feeling become a thought?
 The answer is that Spinoza does not believe in the distinction between feelings and thoughts.
 All psychological states have both an affective and a cognitive side.
 Understanding our passions – and thus converting them to something other than passions – means clarifying their cognitive side.
 I explore this theory, drawing upon R.G.
 Collingwood’s unique and understudied interpretation of Spinoza, developed in his great work of aesthetic theory, The Principles of Art.

 23rd – Matthew Ratcliffe

-Abstract: In this talk, I will offer an account of what distinguishes emotional intentionality from other kinds of intentionality.
-I will focus on what I call the ‘two-sided’ structure of emotional experience.
-Emotions such as being afraid of p and being angry about p might be thought of as intentional states with specific contents.
-However, it is important to acknowledge that experiencing p in a distinctively emotional way also involves a wider-ranging disturbance of the experiential world within which p is encountered.
-My task will be to spell out exactly what this disturbance consists of, clarify its relationship to the localized content of an emotional experience, and show that this two-sidedness is specific to emotional intentionality.
+This paper sketches an account of what distinguishes emotional intentionality from other forms of intentionality.
+I focus on the ‘two-sided’ structure of emotional experience.
+Emotions such as being afraid of something and being angry about something involve intentional states with specific contents.
+However, experiencing an entity, event, or situation in a distinctively emotional way also includes a wider-ranging disturbance of the experiential world within which the object of emotion is encountered.
+I consider the nature of this disturbance and its relationship to the localized content of an emotional experience.

 2nd – Nancy Sherman